-In the early 2000s, before the explosive growth of retail mobile apps and before the benefits of email address capture became known, the Apple Store and a few startups pushed digital receipts as part of the growing sustainability movement.
+Most of us give little thought to the decidedly unglamorous and oft-maligned sales receipt.
+In the early 2000s, before the explosive growth of retail mobile apps and before the benefits of email-address capture became known, only the Apple Store and a few startups pushed digital receipts as part of the growing sustainability movement.

 How digital receipts work

 At the most basic level, this is how digital receipts work at the point of purchase:

 - Upon checkout, the cashier asks if the customer would like a printed receipt, a digital receipt or both.